loppe35/PowderDispensing_and_Weighing_Module/README.md

 gh repo clone loppe35/PowderDispensing_and_Weighing_Module
 ```
 ## Contributing
 Contributions are greatly appreciated and vital for the project's success.
-If you are interested in contributing, please review the contributing guidelines in each submodule.
+If you are interested in contributing, please review the licensing guidelines.
 These guidelines will provide detailed instructions on how to make contributions in line with project requirements.